-Vomiting that lasts for more than a few hours or keeps happening might be due to other, sometimes serious, causes.
-This requires medical evaluation to discover and treat the underlying cause.
+Vomiting that lasts for more than a few hours or keeps happening might have other, more serious causes.
+If this happens, call your doctor.
+He or she can find and treat the underlying cause.

 Keep in Mind

 Washing hands well and often is the best way to help prevent spreading contagious infections affecting the stomach and intestines.
-Everyone in your family should wash their hands after using the bathroom and before eating.
+Everyone in your family should wash their hands after using the bathroom and before eating or preparing food.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.